rahman-mahmudur/PyART/README.md

-# PyART-demo

-This is the instruction for the paper Python API Recommendation in Real-Time for ICSE AE track.
+This is a fork of the PyART real time API reccomendation tool used for undergraduate research.

+Link to original project: https://github.com/PYART0/PyART-demo

+Readme instructions for API reccomendation from original project:

 ## Description